derickr/dbgp/debugger_protocol.rst

 The first thing that should happen in a debug session is that the IDE negotiates features using the feature_get and feature_set commands, and sets any additional data, such as breakpoints.
-Debugger engine implementations should store and data it receives if it is unable to process them prior to compiling and/or executing code.
+Debugger engine implementations should store any data it receives if it is unable to process them prior to compiling and/or executing code.
 Commands such as stack_get should not be expected to work during this phase, otherwise known as the 'starting' state (see section 7.1 for status levels).